 2. You are welcome to His Kingdom – Always.

-The moment you choose to turn to Him, He’ll open His arms and celebrate your return.
+The moment you choose to turn to Him, He’ll open His arms and tender heart and celebrate your return.
 His greatest joy is having one of His lost return home.

 3. God never gives up on you.

-No matter how long you stray or what you’ve done, God has mercy on those who ask for forgiveness.
+No matter how long you stray or what you’ve done, our Great Father has mercy on those who ask for forgiveness.
 His mercy endures forever.
 You are His child.
-All you have to do is come home to Him.
+All it requires is to do the right thing and come home to Him.

 What does the 99 mean in the Bible